-Mandatory Spending - Spending controlled by laws other than annual appropriations acts (e.g., Social Security and Medicare).
-These funds are obligated automatically by virtue of previously enacted laws.
+Mandatory Spending - Spending controlled by laws other than annual appropriations acts (e.g. Social Security and Medicare).
+These funds are obligated automatically by virtue of previously enacted laws, unlike discretionary spending.

-Markup - The process by which committees and subcommittees debate, amend, and rewrite proposed legislation, usually ending with a vote to send the finalized legislation to the floor for a final vote.
+Markup - The process by which committees and subcommittees debate, amend, and rewrite proposed legislation, usually ending with a vote to send the approved legislation to the floor for a final vote.